CodPed/FVR_Traffic-Analysis-Monitoring/README.md

-# Smart Traffic Analytics with NVIDIA DeepStream
+#     FVR_Traffic Analysis Monitoring with NVIDIA DeepStream

 Real-time traffic analytics system powered by NVIDIA DeepStream and Python.
 This project performs vehicle detection and classification, estimates instantaneous speed, and identifies wrong-way driving violations.
 It is designed for high-performance NVIDIA GPUs and can be used as a scalable base for Smart Cities and road safety monitoring applications.